When we trash the ocean, we trash our own well-being.

 Keep Palm Beach County Beautiful Announces Locations for the

-Keep Palm Beach County Beautiful, Inc. (KPBCB) welcomes help from volunteers for the International Coastal Cleanup scheduled for Saturday, September 17 with additional dates in early September, October, and November in Palm Beach County.
+Keep Palm Beach County Beautiful, Inc. (KPBCB) welcomes help from volunteers for the International Coastal Cleanup scheduled for Saturday, September 16 with additional dates through October in Palm Beach County.
 The cleanup is sponsored by The Ocean Conservancy worldwide and is coordinated locally by KPBCB.

 As part of this effort across the globe, individuals take part in the International Coastal Cleanup (ICC) to remove trash and debris from the world's beaches and waterways, identify the sources of that debris, and change the behaviors that allow it to reach the ocean in the first place.

 During this signature event each September, hundreds of thousands of volunteers from countries all over the world spend a day picking up everything from cigarette butts and food wrappers to lost fishing nets and major appliances.
 Because trash travels to the ocean by way of storm drains and waterways, they don’t just work along ocean beaches; these dedicated volunteers navigate through mud and sand along lakes, canals, and rivers, often working far inland on roadways and neighborhood streets.